MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/Windows-Time-Service-Tools-and-Settings.md

 > [!IMPORTANT]
 > [Windows Server 2016 has improved the time synchronization algorithms](./accurate-time.md) to align with RFC specifications.
 Therefore, if you want to set the local time client to point to multiple peers, we recommended that you prepare three or more different time servers.
 >
-> If you have only two time servers, you should specify the `UseAsFallbackOnly` flag (0x2) to de-prioritize one of them.
+> If you have only two time servers, you should specify the **Ntpserver**`UseAsFallbackOnly` flag (0x2)to de-prioritize one of them.
 For example, if you want to prioritize `ntpserver.contoso.com` over `clock.adatum.com`, run the following command.
 > ```cmd
 > w32tm /config /manualpeerlist:"ntpserver.contoso.com,0x8 clock.adatum.com,0xa" /syncfromflags:manual /update
 > ```